tommymaher15/tommymaher15/README.md

 :smile:

-- 🔭 Currently working with the Jamstack and exploring GatsbyJS and GraphQL!
+- 🔭 Currently working with NodeJS and exploring the shopify ecosystem!
 - 🌱 I’m currently diving deeper into ReactJS and improving my skills in Data structures and Algorithms
 - 👯 Looking to collaborate on a project?
 Feel free to reach out I'm always looking to Collab and contribute in projects.
 - 🤔 Feel free to check out my Projects.
 Any feedback is greatly appreciated and if you have any questions, feel free to reach out I'll be happy to answer! :rocket: